Talli Osborne

 Talli Osborne (born c.
 1980) is a Canadian punk rock musician and public speaker.
-Born without arms and some bones in her legs, Osborne has given motivational talks centered on her life experiences and topics such as body positivity at speaking events in Canada and the United States.
+Born without arms and some bones in her legs, Osborne has given motivational talks centred on her life experiences and topics such as body positivity at speaking events in Canada and the United States.
 She has performed with the bands NOFX, Lagwagon, and Against Me! since becoming involved in the Toronto punk community and gained fame after NOFX released a song about her in 2003.
 She was named spokesperson for the Punk Rock Museum in Las Vegas in 2022.

 Biography

 Osborne was born c.
-1980, in Montreal, Canada.
+1980, in Montreal, Quebec, Canada.
 She was born without arms and some legbones, and she is less than 4 ft tall.
 Osborne has stated that she does not prefer the term "disabled" as "[i]t implies that I'm not able to do things."

 At her birth, the couple to whom Osborne was born chose not to raise her, so she resided in the hospital nursery for the first 13 months of her life until she was adopted by a couple in Ontario with one child.
 In a multi-racial adoptive family, Osborne would ultimately be one of 19 adoptive children, some of whom also had special needs.
 Her adoptive mother volunteered at an adoption agency, while her adoptive father was a mechanic.
 She recalls that, while she was growing up, all family members were expected to help with household tasks; for example, in mornings, she was tasked to clean litter boxes and floors.
 Osborne used prosthetic legs and arms in her youth, but stopped using prosthetic arms in high school to avoid the need of a teaching assistant.
 After moving away from her family to enter a social work program at Ryerson University in Toronto, she stopped wearing prosthetic legs as they felt uncomfortable.
 She later left Ryerson University without graduating.
-She began to volunteer for The War Amps, an organization which assists amputees, when she was 13 years old.
+She began to volunteer for The War Amps, an organisation which assists amputees, when she was 13 years old.

-Osborne was the target of online harassment in 2013 after a photo of her was published on Reddit.
+Osborne's mobility scooter was stolen in 2005; she was donated a new one soon after.
+She was the target of online harassment in 2013 after a photo of her was published on Reddit.
 In late 2018, she filed a complaint regarding two Hamilton Police officers who arrived at the scene when she was hit by a car while riding a mobility scooter.
 She alleged mistreatment by the officers.
 Following her move to the United States, in 2024, she became the subject of news media after she obtained a driver's license through a seven-year effort costing almost $100,000, some of which was paid with the assistance of the War Amps.
 Her car, a used Mini Cooper, had modifications to its steering system, floor pedals, and seatbelt, and was fitted with a touchscreen allowing for control of gears and turn signals.